ACMHomepage/ACMHomepage-prev/docs/contribute.md

     * `front`: For frontend.
 In folder `/front`.
   * `<subject>`, Make sure the first character is UPPERCASE and has a space before is.
 End by a **period(.)**.
+* Body:
+  * If you think a URL is useful, add it to the end of commit message.

+    For example, if you think a link to StackOverflow is useful, you can just put `[stackoverflow-xxxx-and-xxx]: https://stackoverflow.com/...` at the end
+    of message.

+    In body you can use `[stackoverflow-xxxx-and-xxx][]` to use the link (in markdown syntax!).
+Or `[xxxx and xxx][stackoverflow-xxxx-and-xxx]`.

+    **DO NOT WRAP URLs!**

 PR Check List
 -------------------------------------------------------------------------------